CO2-neutral in goods transport too

 Switzerland's first 18 tonne electric truck, which is both quiet and energy-efficient, supplies our supermarkets in the greater Zurich area without causing any CO2 emissions.
 The electric truck is powered by electricity from hydrogen obtained from the grid and by solar power from a photovoltaic unit on the roof of the vehicle.
 At 1 kilowatt hour of electricity per kilometre, it requires only around a third as much energy as a conventional diesel truck.
 Based on our very positive experiences of the project, we began using six additional electric trucks in 2016.

-In 2015, we launched a new Coop@home delivery vehicle – the world's first 3.5-tonne delivery vehicle with a carbon construction.
-Its unladen weight is around 400 kilograms lower, while its load capacity of 1.5 tonnes is more than one-third higher than existing Coop@home delivery vehicles.
-This means that more customers can be reached on each trip, fuel consumption is reduced and CO2 emissions per tonne kilometre are cut by around 30 per cent.
+In 2015, we began using a new Coop@home delivery vehicle – the world's first 3.5 tonne delivery vehicle of carbon construction.
+Its tare weight is around 400 kilos less than all previous Coop@home delivery trucks and its maximum load of 1.5 tonnes is over a third greater.
+The result: more deliveries can be made to customers on each tour, fuel consumption is lower and CO2 emissions per tonne-kilometre are roughly 30 percent less.

 Besides goods transport within Switzerland, air freight from overseas also damages the environment.
 Our internal guidelines state that air freight may only be used if, for reasons of quality or very tight time constraints, there is no other option.
 We label goods that have been flown in with a By Air sticker.
 Thanks to faster logistics processes and modern refrigeration techniques, it is possible to transport more and more goods from overseas by boat.